Retrieving and Creating DNS Records

 EOF

-defaulting to the empty string if omitted).
-For ttl
+subname defaulting to the empty string if omitted).
+For ttl and

 For details about input validation and return status codes, please refer to Bulk Operations.